Tejanos: Spanish government and Mexican Texas

 On September 16, 1810, Miguel Hidalgo y Costilla, a Catholic priest, launched the Mexican War of Independence with the issuing of his Grito de Dolores, or “Cry of Delores.”
 He marched across Mexico and gathered an army of nearly 90,000 poor farmers and civilians.
-These troops ran up into an army of 6,000 well-trained and armed Spanish troops; most of Hidalgo's troops fled or were killed at the Battle of Calderón Bridge Bernardo Gutiérrez de Lara, a believer in independence from Spain, organized a revolution army together with José Menchaca from the Villa de San Fernando de Bejar.
-After the defeat and execution of Father Miguel Hidalgo y Costilla, Gutiérrez de Lara traveled to Washington, D.C. to request help from the United States.
-He requested an audience with President James Madison, but was refused.
-He did meet with Secretary of State James Monroe, who was busy planning the invasion of Canada in the War against Great Britain.
-On December 10, 1810, Gutiérrez de Lara addressed the United States House of Representatives.
-There was no official help by the United States government to the revolution.
-However, Gutiérrez de Lara did return with financial help, weapons and almost 700 "ex-United States Army veterans".
-The challenges Monroe faced revolved around the Napoleonic War and American neutrality.
+The troops ran up into an army of 6,000 well-trained and armed Spanish troops; most of Hidalgo's troops fled or were killed at the Battle of Calderón Bridge.

+Bernardo Gutiérrez de Lara, a supporter in independence from Spain, organized a revolutionary army with José Menchaca, who was from the Villa de San Fernando de Bejar.
+After Hidalgo's defeat and execution, Gutiérrez traveled to Washington, DC, to request help from the United States.
+He requested an audience with President James Madison but was refused.
+He met with Secretary of State James Monroe, who was busy planning the invasion of Canada in the War of 1812.
+On December 10, 1810, Gutiérrez addressed the US House of Representatives.
+There was no official help by the US government to the revolution.
+However, Gutiérrez returned with financial help, weapons, and almost 700 US Army veterans.

-Gutiérrez de Lara's army would defeat the Spanish army and the first independent Republic of Texas, "the Green Republic" was born with the Declaration of Independence.
-Spain had reinforced their armies in the colonies and a well-equipped army led by General Juaquin de Arredondo known as the "El Carnicero," invaded the Green Republic of Tejas.
-During the time of the Republic the Spaniard José Álvarez de Toledo y Dubois, had been undermining Gutiérrez de Lara's government.
-Toledo was successful and de Lara was ousted.
-Toledo then led the Republican Army of the North (the Green Army) into a trap against the Spanish army and no prisoners were taken by the Spanish at the Battle of Medina.
-The Spanish army would march into San Antonio.
-The Spanish army rounded everyone they could find from Nacogdoches to El Espiritu de Santo (Goliad) and brought them to San Antonio.
-The Spanish murdered four males a day for 270 days, eradicating the Tejano population and leaving the women when the Spanish army left in 1814.
+Gutiérrez's army would defeat the Spanish Army and the first independent Republic of Texas, "the Green Republic" was born with the Declaration of Independence.
+Spain had reinforced its armies in the colonies, and a well-equipped army led by General Juaquin de Arredondo known as the "El Carnicero," invaded the Green Republic of Tejas.
+During the time of the Republic, the Spaniard José Álvarez de Toledo y Dubois had been undermining Gutiérrez de Lara's government.
+Toledo was successful, and Gutiérrez was ousted.
+Toledo then led the Republican Army of the North (the Green Army) into a trap against the Spanish Army, and no prisoners were taken by the Spanish at the Battle of Medina.
+The Spanish Army marched into San Antonio, rounded up everyone it could find from Nacogdoches to El Espiritu de Santo (Goliad), and brought them to San Antonio.
+The Spanish killed four males a day for 270 days, eradicated the Tejano population, and left the women when they left in 1814.
 Toledo returned to Spain, a Spanish hero.

-In January 1840, the northern Mexican states of Nuevo León, Coahuila, and Tamaulipas seceded from Mexico to establish the Rio Grande Republic, with its capital in what is now Laredo, Texas, but became part of Mexico again in November 1840.
+In January 1840, the northern Mexican states of Nuevo León, Coahuila, and Tamaulipas seceded from Mexico to establish the Republic of the Rio Grande, with its capital in what is now Laredo, Texas; however, they became part of Mexico again in November 1840.